mihaj/mihaj.github.io/_posts/2022-02-01-build-dotnet-single-exe-net6-edition.md

 The trimming of the self-contained assembly is time-consuming so compression might be a good alternative.
 If you combine both, you can get the perfect file size.

+Below are all permutations of trimming and compression:

-### ☒ trimming, ☒ compression
+### ☒ trimming, ☒ compression - File size of 70 MB
-A command with `/property:PublishTrimmed=False /property:PublishSingleFile=True /property:IncludeNativeLibrariesForSelfExtract=True /property:DebugType=None /property:DebugSymbols=False /property:EnableCompressionInSingleFile=False` produced file size of **70 MB˙**.
+`/property:PublishTrimmed=False /property:PublishSingleFile=True /property:IncludeNativeLibrariesForSelfExtract=True /property:DebugType=None /property:DebugSymbols=False /property:EnableCompressionInSingleFile=False`

-### ☒ trimming, ☑ compression
+### ☒ trimming, ☑ compression - File size of 36 MB
-A command with `/property:PublishTrimmed=False /property:PublishSingleFile=True /property:IncludeNativeLibrariesForSelfExtract=True /property:DebugType=None /property:DebugSymbols=False /property:EnableCompressionInSingleFile=True` produced file size of **36 MB**.
+`/property:PublishTrimmed=False /property:PublishSingleFile=True /property:IncludeNativeLibrariesForSelfExtract=True /property:DebugType=None /property:DebugSymbols=False /property:EnableCompressionInSingleFile=True`

-### ☑ Trimming, ☒ compression
+### ☑ Trimming, ☒ compression - File size of 25 MB
-A command with `/property:PublishTrimmed=True /property:PublishSingleFile=True /property:IncludeNativeLibrariesForSelfExtract=True /property:DebugType=None /property:DebugSymbols=False /property:EnableCompressionInSingleFile=False` produced file size of **25 MB**.
+`/property:PublishTrimmed=True /property:PublishSingleFile=True /property:IncludeNativeLibrariesForSelfExtract=True /property:DebugType=None /property:DebugSymbols=False /property:EnableCompressionInSingleFile=False`

-### ☑ Trimming , ☑ compression
+### ☑ Trimming , ☑ compression - File size of 15 MB
-`/property:PublishTrimmed=True /property:PublishSingleFile=True /property:IncludeNativeLibrariesForSelfExtract=True /property:DebugType=None /property:DebugSymbols=False /property:EnableCompressionInSingleFile=True` produced file size of **15 MB**.
+`/property:PublishTrimmed=True /property:PublishSingleFile=True /property:IncludeNativeLibrariesForSelfExtract=True /property:DebugType=None /property:DebugSymbols=False /property:EnableCompressionInSingleFile=True`

 Please remember that compressed assembly will take longer to start, so if that is a concern in your application, test it out thoroughly.